Death of a spouse or civil partner

 Bear in mind that any lump sum you receive may affect your entitlement to state benefits and may also generate income that may become taxable (see below).

-You can read more about pension and life insurance policies on our page What happens to pension policies and life assurance policies the deceased held at death?
+You can read more about pension and life insurance policies on our page Pensions and life assurance on death.

 Savings interest